Merakist/SVM-Digit-Recognition/README.md

 > train-labels.idx1-ubyte
 > ```

-4. Input the following command in your command prompt to run
+4. Input the following command in your command prompt to run.

 **NOTE:** You need to run every command of this recipe in the `SVM-Recognition` root path:
 > ```bash